-The Helsinki Heart Study, a randomized, double-blind primary prevention study, found that gemfibrozil 1,200 mg/day was associated with a significant reduction in total plasma TG and a significant increase in HDL-C in men aged 40 to 55 years old (n=4,081) compared to placebo.
-Over the five-year study period, there was a 34 percent relative risk reduction (p<0.02) in the incidence of cardiac endpoints (MI and cardiac death) with the use of gemfibrozil compared to placebo.
-At the conclusion of this study, all participants were given the opportunity to receive gemfibrozil for an additional 3.5 years.
-After the additional open-label period, there was no significant difference in CV or all-cause mortality between the two groups.
+The Helsinki Heart Study, a randomized, double-blind primary prevention study, found that gemfibrozil 1,200 mg/day was associated with a significant reduction in total plasma TG and a significant increase in HDL-C in men aged 40 to 55 years old (n=4,081) compared to placebo.^{147,148} Over the five-year study period, there was a 34 percent relative risk reduction (p<0.02) in the incidence of cardiac endpoints (MI and cardiac death) with the use of gemfibrozil compared to placebo.149 At the conclusion of the study, all participants were given the opportunity to receive gemfibrozil for an additional 3.5 years.150 After the additional open-label period, there was no significant difference in CV or all-cause mortality between the two groups.

-During screening for the Helsinki Heart Study, approximately 600 dyslipidemic individuals were detected who exhibited signs and symptoms of possible CHD; these subjects were excluded from the primary study.
-Three-hundred and eleven of these patients were randomized to receive gemfibrozil 1,200 mg/day and 317 subjects to receive placebo over five years in double-blind fashion.
+During screening for the Helsinki Heart Study, approximately 600 dyslipidemic individuals were detected who exhibited signs and symptoms of possible CHD; these subjects were excluded from the primary study.151 Three-hundred and eleven of these patients were randomized to receive gemfibrozil 1,200 mg/day and 317 subjects to receive placebo over five years in double-blind fashion.
 The primary end-point, a composite of fatal and non-fatal MI and cardiac deaths, did not differ significantly between the placebo and gemfibrozil groups.
 The same was true for total mortality.
 In the study, data were not evaluated for several key prognostic factors, including the presence, and between group distribution, of the true prevalence of CHD, extent of coronary artery obstructions and degree of left ventricular dysfunction.

-A 13 year post trial follow-up of the Helsinki Heart Study compared the CHD, cancer, and all-cause mortality among the original gemfibrozil and original placebo groups.
-Gemfibrozil had a 23 percent relative risk reduction of CHD mortality compared to placebo, (p=0.05).
-145

-In the double-blind Veterans' Affairs High-Density Lipoprotein Intervention Trial (VA-HIT) study, 2,531 men with CHD, mean HDL-C of 31.5 mg/dL and mean LDL-C of 111 mg/dL were randomized to gemfibrozil 1,200 mg/day or placebo.
-The primary study outcome was nonfatal MI or death from coronary causes.
-At one year, the mean total-C was four percent lower, HDL-C six percent higher and TG 31 percent lower in the active treatment than the placebo group; there was no between group difference in LDL-C. After a median follow-up of 5.1 years, a primary event occurred in 17.3 percent of patients in the gemfibrozil group and 21.7 percent of patients in the placebo group, a significant relative risk reduction of 22 percent (95% CI 7 to 35 percent; p=0.006).
+A 13 year post trial follow-up of the Helsinki Heart Study compared the CHD, cancer, and allcause mortality among the original gemfibrozil and original placebo groups.
+Gemfibrozil had a 23 percent relative risk reduction of CHD mortality compared to placebo (p=0.05).152 six percent higher and TG 31 percent lower in the active treatment than the placebo group; there was no between group difference in LDL-C. After a median follow-up of 5.1 years, a primary event occurred in 17.3 percent of patients in the gemfibrozil group and 21.7 percent of patients in the placebo group, a significant relative risk reduction of 22 percent (95% CI, 7 to 35 percent; p=0.006).
 There was also a 24 percent relative risk reduction in the secondary composite endpoint of death from CHD, nonfatal MI and stroke (p<0.001 compared to placebo).
 There were no significant differences between groups in the incidences of coronary revascularization, hospitalization for unstable angina, death from any cause and cancer.
-Subsequent predefined subanalyses showed a reduced incidence in the primary outcome in patients with chronic renal insufficiency (25 percent relative risk reduction; p=0.02)147 and in patients with diabetes (32 percent relative risk reduction; p=0.004).
+Subsequent predefined subanalyses showed a reduced incidence in the primary outcome in patients with chronic renal insufficiency (25 percent relative risk reduction; p=0.02) and in patients with diabetes (32 percent relative risk reduction; p=0.004).